 We hedge currency exposures with natural offsets to the fullest extent possible and, once these opportunities have been exhausted, through foreign currency exchange forward contracts (Foreign Currency Exchange Contracts).
 We hedge monetary assets and liabilities denominated in non-functional currencies.
 Prior to conversion into U.S. dollars, these assets and liabilities are remeasured at spot exchange rates in effect on the balance sheet date.
-The effects of changes in spot rates are recognized in earnings and included in Non-operating (income) expense.
-Open Foreign Currency Exchange Contracts (excluding the cross-currency swap described below) mature in the next four months.
+The effects of changes in spot rates are recognized in earnings and included in Non-operating expense (income).